JHarrison89/rails-api-session-auth-template/README.md

 ### State
 This implementation of session authentication is stateless

-An authorisation method is stateless when unique session information, such as a user_id, is stored in a cookie or token and sent with every HTTP request.
+An authentication method is stateless when unique session information, such as a user_id, is stored in a cookie or token and sent with every HTTP request.
 The backend checks the user_id is valid before returning a 200 OK response and no additional calls are required.

-An authorisation method is stateful when it stores unique information about the session in the backend using a DB table or Cache.
+An authentication method is stateful when it stores unique information about the session in the backend using a DB table or Cache.
 This can include the user id, session id, user permissions, ip address, devise type, time of last request etc. The backend must fetch the session data for every request before returning a 200 OK response.

 ### Actions